 “First-generation students, low-income students, and students of color often face difficulties navigating higher education,” says Glenna Ousley, director, Community Outreach, Center for Access and Attainment.
 “They need information — ‘yes, they can go to college; yes, they should go to college; and here’s how.’

-In addition to introducing students to college-level academics, the program places emphasis on college readiness — namely social, cultural and financial competence.
-College Connect is designed to build students' confidence by introducing them to a college environment and college-level expectations for class performance, group projects, writing and critical thinking.
-At the same time, the program helps to build a viable pathway to enrollment at DePaul.
+"Through College Connect, we introduce students to college-level academics, but we also stress college readiness — social, cultural, and financial competence.
+Our intent is to build up these students’ confidence by introducing them to college-level expectations for class performance, group projects, writing, and critical thinking.
+Of course, at the same time, the program can be a pathway to DePaul.”

 In 2011, a total of 132 students applied to the program:

 - 96 accepted and 61 attended

 - 63% were Latino and 26% were African American

 - 63% were female

 - 41 were entering their senior year of high school

 - For the seniors, DePaul waived its application fee: 29 applied, 22 were admitted, and 13 enrolled

 “These numbers are terrific,” says Amanda Parada-Villatoro, assistant director, Community Outreach, Center for Access and Attainment.